casys-kaist/LineFS/docs/README-bench.md

 You can select which benchmark to run in the `run_all_linefs.sh` script.

-To change benchmark options, change constants in `bench/micro/scripts/run_iobench_lat.sh` for the latency benchmark and `bench/micro/scripts/run_iobench.sh` for the throughput benchmark.
+To change benchmark options like I/O size and the file size, modify `bench/micro/scripts/run_iobench_lat.sh` for the latency benchmark and `bench/micro/scripts/run_iobench.sh` for the throughput benchmark.

-TODO: add detailed explanation.

-### 1.1.
-Read (TODO:)

 ## 2. LevelDB